D-Mutabazi/D-Mutabazi/README.md

 - 👋 Hi, I’m @D-Mutabazi (Dgibrilly Mutabazi)
-- 👀 I’m currently a Data Engineering student the University of Stellenbosch.
+- 👀 I’m currently a Data Engineering student at the University of Stellenbosch.
 Currently in my 4th year of studies, I'm interested in machine learning, AI, embedded systems development, full stack development, and Data Engineering.
 - 🌱 I’m currently learning and expanding my knowledge on Java, Python and JavaScript.
 - 💞️ I’m looking to expand my practical knowledge and I am open to any available internship or part time position....